change-hi/change-hi.github.io/morea/morea/reading-morea-github.md

 If you do not already have a GitHub account, please go to <https://github.com/join> to register.

 Note that if you register with your hawaii.edu account (either as student or faculty), you will be eligible to apply for [educational benefits](https://education.github.com/).
 This includes free access to GitHub Copilot!
 (Enrollment in the education program is not required for the Data Fellows program.)

-## 2. Join Slack

-If you haven't already, please join <https://changehi.slack.com>.
-We will use Slack to share our experiences during this workshop.